See why customers enjoy using Pleasant Password Server with a KeePass client

 Note: This report will not display complete information if Password Fetched, or Offline Sync have been disabled in Logging Settings.

-This report shows all the passwords accessed by a user in the given time frame including Entries where they created or modified the password.
+This report shows all the passwords accessed by a user or role in the given time frame including Entries where they created or modified the password.

 Note: This report will not display complete information if Password Fetched, Entry Created, or Entry Updated have been disabled in Logging Settings.